A Guide to Tobago, West Indies

 MONEY AND COMMUNICATIONS

 Standard telephone services are available including direct international calling and international connection.
-Country access code is 868.
+The country access code is 868.

 Your best resource while on the island is the Department of Tourism